Mobile Source Emissions

 - Electric vehicle and battery regulation

-- FTP dynamometer, in-use vehicle performance, and portable emissions monitoring system testing
+- Federal Test Procedure dynamometer, in-use vehicle performance, and portable emissions monitoring system testing

 - Assisting Larry D. Thompson, former deputy U.S. attorney general, whom the U.S. government appointed as the Independent Corporate Compliance Monitor and Auditor for Volkswagen (VW), in one of the biggest environmental cases of the decade as part of VW’s criminal plea agreement stemming from the company’s scheme to sell diesel vehicles containing software designed to cheat on U.S. emissions tests.

-- Successfully challenging state regulation of air emissions on preemption grounds under Section 209 of the Clean Air Act.
+- Successfully challenging state regulation of air emissions on preemption grounds under Section 209 of the Clean Air Act (CAA).

 - Counseling automotive manufacturers on making self-disclosures to regulatory agencies about vehicle certification non-compliance issues.

 - Representing the trucking industry in the litigation and settlement of the Heavy Duty Diesel Engine Consent Decree that concerned the use of engine emissions defeat devices.